Some of you just don’t get it. Business relationships are critical to your success. Especially as a Small Business Owner.

 Don’t get me wrong.
 I welcome criticism.
 But if all you hear is negative criticism, it is the fastest way to destroy business relationships and friendships.

-So don’t be a self-appointed critic, because you will not be tolerated forever.
+So don’t be a self-appointed critic in business or in personal life, because you will not be tolerated forever.
 Pretty soon you can find yourself without associates, colleagues, friends and worse of all, meaningful relationships.

 My grandmother always said: